exercise a dog with osteoarthritis dog after swimming

 Consult Your Vet First

-If you suspect that your fur baby may have OA, schedule an appointment with your vet.
+If you suspect that your dog may have arthritis, schedule an appointment with your vet.
 Each dog is unique, and your vet will help you develop a management plan suited for your canine companion.

-Treatments may vary depending on what part of your dog’s body is affected and how severe OA is.
+Treatments may vary depending on what part of your dog’s body is affected and how severe the arthritis is.

 Introduce New Exercise Routines Slowly